Causal clustering: design of cluster experiments under network interference: Setup

-\begin{rem}[Local asymptotics and direct effect] Our local asymptotic framework also allows direct treatment effects (and global effects) to be local to zero.
-Specifically, it is possible that $\tau_n = o(1)$ at arbitrary rate, e.g., at the \textit{same} rate as $\bar{\phi}_n$.
-Therefore, our local asymptotic assumption does not require that spillover effects are local to the global effect (since $\tau_n$ can also converge to zero).
-Instead, our local asymptotics formalizes settings where the noise-to-signal ratio decreases slower than $n^{-1/2}$. \end{rem}
+\begin{rem}[Direct and global effect] Assumption \ref{defn:local} allows direct treatment effects (and GATEs) to be of the \textit{same} magnitude of spillover effects.
+Specifically, it is possible that $\tau_n$ is of the same order of $\bar{\phi}_n$.
+Therefore, our local asymptotic assumption does not require that spillover effects are local to the GATE (since $\tau_n$ can also converge to zero).
+Instead, our local asymptotics formalizes settings where the signal-to-noise ratio can be small (common in experiments on online platforms, \cite{karrer2021network}). \end{rem}

+\begin{rem}[Squared bias and variance of the same order] It is important to note that Assumption \ref{defn:local} allows the squared bias and variance to be of the same order.
+For example, when the degree is uniformly bounded \citep[common in economics, e.g.][]{jackson2012social,cai2015social,de2018identifying}, and \(K_n\asymp n\), the bias is of order \(\bar\phi_n=o(1)\), the squared bias is of order \(\bar\phi_n^2\), and the variance is of order \(1/n\).
+Thus, squared bias and variance are of the same order when \(\bar\phi_n\asymp n^{-1/2}\), while either component may dominate depending on whether \(\bar\phi_n\) converges more slowly or more quickly than \(n^{-1/2}\), so that Assumption \ref{defn:local} is not restrictive on the relative order of magnitude between the two.